Old Fashioned Cookie Crust Sweet Potato Pie Recipe, spiced with bourbon, in a buttery rich pecan cookie-like crust easy enough for novice bakers!

 I created this No-Roll Pie Crust with ingredients that would make a successful pie crust each and every time.

-Once the pecans, and oats are crushed in a food processor, turning them into a grain and protein rich flour, makes for really create pie crusts.
+Once the pecans (or other nuts of choice), and oats are crushed in a food processor, turning them into a grain and protein rich flour, I add a little flour to finish the balance of flours needed.

-Butter is then added, though coconut oil works well too, very little sugar, pinch of spice and an egg white to bind the crust together when baking.
+Butter is then added, though coconut oil works well too, very little sugar, pinch of spices and an egg white to bind the crust together when baking.

 Adding a little yeast to a mix like this and you suddenly have a healthier Pizza Crust.